freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1310.1

 False.
-An import operator in that menu is `=~`.
+An important operator in that menu is `=~`.
 It allows for pattern matching.
 Using the same syntax but with this operator, check if `hello` contains the pattern `el`.

 #### HINTS